 The world’s largest economy with the third largest population, it’s clear that the U.S. is a market to be considered.
 Leading the global shift towards digital shopping, with ecommerce growing across all sectors, there’s great potential for businesses looking for opportunities.
 Even if the U.S. is not a direct part of your growth strategy, it has significant influence over global trade affairs and should be understood as part of the wider economic picture.

 After reading this guide you will understand the opportunities presented by the U.S. and how to take make the most of them, as well as have a general understanding of the U.S.’ place in the global balance of powers and why this affects businesses.

 2 Growing your business in the U.S.

 After reigning the ecommerce world for more than a decade, the U.S. is currently home to the second largest ecommerce market in the world.
 Ecommerce sales in the U.S. are projected to reach $461 billion by 2018, accounting for approximately 9% of retail sales within the country.
-Over 190 American consumers are expected to shop online and 79.6% of the population are expected to be digital buyers in 2018.
+Over 190 million American consumers are expected to shop online and 79.6% of the population are expected to be digital buyers in 2018.
 Led by ecommerce giants, Amazon and eBay, ecommerce is growing in all sectors.
 American consumers typically shop overseas for products in the apparel and accessories and health and beauty categories.